 The AAA Server contains the authentication mechanism for the BIG-IP APM Access Policy.
-Select whether you want to the template to create a new BIG-IP APM AAA Server object, or if you have already created an AAA object for XenApp or XenDesktop on the BIG-IP system.
+Select whether you want to the template to create a new BIG-IP APM AAA Server object, or if you have already created an AAA object for Virtual Apps and Desktops on the BIG-IP system.

-Select the AAA Server you created from the list

-If you have previously created an AAA Server for your Citrix implementation, select that object you created from the list.
-Continue with Virtual Server for Web Interface or StoreFront Servers on page 17.

-Create a new AAA Server object
+- Select the AAA Server you created from the list If you have previously created an AAA Server for your Citrix implementation, select that object you created from the list.
+Continue with Virtual Server for Web Interface or StoreFront Servers on page 18. - Create a new AAA Server object a.
+What is the Active Directory FQDN for your Citrix users?